 - Outer Continental Shelf Lands Act

 Ms. Buffa has extensive experience guiding complex conservation projects to successful outcomes throughout the United States.
-She is versed in federal policy development and legislative and regulatory activities, including analysis and drafting of legislative language and testimony, and preparing and commenting on rules and other agency initiatives.
+She is versed in California and federal policy development and legislative and regulatory activities, including analysis and drafting of legislative language and testimony, and preparing and commenting on rules and other agency initiatives.

-Ms. Buffa currently serves on the Board of Trustees for the National Parks Conservation Association, a nonpartisan, nonprofit organization, and the nation’s leading voice for America’s national parks.
-She also sits on the Advisory Board of the University of California at Berkeley Institute for Parks, People, and Biodiversity.
-Before entering the legal field, Ms. Buffa began her career at the EPA where she spent five years in the agency’s Region IX office conducting enforcement actions against a wide range of noncompliant facilities as a Federal Inspector.
+Before entering the legal field, Ms. Buffa began her career at the EPA, where she spent five years in the agency’s Region IX office conducting enforcement actions against a wide range of noncompliant facilities as a federal inspector.